janwilmake/uit/README.md

 The UIT Protocol is the convention that characterizes any UIT module.
 As can be seen in the diagrams above, any UIT module must be one of these 4 module types:

 - **ingest module** - streams any datastructure into a FormData stream
-- **merge module** - streams several FormData sources into a single FormData stream
-- **filter/transform module** - applies filters and transformations on files in a streaming fashion while in the FormData 'modality'.
+- **formdata transform module** - applies filters and transformations on files in a streaming fashion while in the FormData 'modality'.
 - **output module** - streams a FormData stream into any desired datastructure

 The only formalized convention/protocol you need to understand to create a UIT module, is which FormData headers UIT modules work with.
 These FormData headers can be divided into standard and non-standard (custom) headers:

-# UIT FormData Headers

 ## Standard FormData Headers